rushfive/RunInfoBuilder/README.md

 - HelpToken - `string` - The text that appears in the help menu representing this `PropertyArgument`.
 It should be short and succinct.
 For example, a `HelpToken` could be `"<string>"`, indicating to the user that this `PropertyArgument` binds to a string property.
 - Property - `Expression<Func<TRunInfo, TProperty>>` - An expression representing the `RunInfo` property the parsed value will be bound to.
 - OnParsed - `Func<TProperty, ProcessStageResult>` - An optional custom callback that is invoked after a valid value has been parsed.
 The callback will be invoked with that value as its single argument, and return a `ProcessStageResult`.
 If the callback returns `ProcessResult.End`, processing will stop __before__ the parsed value is bound to the property.
+- OnParseErrorUseMessage - `Func<string, string>` - An optional function used to generate the error message on parsing error.
+The single argument is the program argument that failed to parse.

 _Example Configuration:_